Irek-h/JWT_CaDS/README.md

 # 1. What is JSON Web Token?

-JSON Web Token also knows as JWT is an open standard (RFC 7519) that specifies how data can be securely transmitted between pages using a JSON object.
+JSON Web Token, also known as JWT, is an open standard (RFC 7519) that specifies how data can be securely transmitted between pages using a JSON object.
 The digital signature included with the token allows the information delivered to be verified.

 The JWT is signed with a signature, either using the HMAC algorithm or an RSA or ECDSA public/private key.
 JWT has found its way into all major web frameworks.
-It has simple, compact and easy to use architecture.
+It has simple, compact, and easy-to-use architecture.

 ## When to use?

 There are two most common scenarios when JSON Web Tokens are useful:

-- **Authorization** - after successful user login, each request sent to API contains the JWT which is associated witch specific resources access permissions.
-JWT is often used in Single Sign-on features that allow to gain access to several independent, yet related, software systems after single log in
+- **Authorization** - after successful user login, each request sent to API contains the JWT which is associated with specific resources access permissions.
+JWT is often used in Single Sign-on features that allow gaining access to several independent, yet related, software systems after a single login
-- **Data transmission** - when we want to send information between parties and we need to be confident that the sender is who they claims they are and that the data they deliver has not been altered.
+- **Data transmission** - when we want to send information between parties and we need to be confident that the sender is who they claim they are and that the data they deliver has not been altered.
 We can verify this since the JWT includes a digital signature.

 ## Architecture